basiqio-oss/Basiq-docs/reference/TOPICS/introduction.md

 Check out how some of our customers are using us.
 Visit our [Partner Showcase](https://basiq.io/blog/category/partner-showcase/) to see Basiq in the wild.

-[block:callout]
-{
-  "type": "warning",
-  "body": "Basiq APIs are currently only available in Australia and New Zealand.
+> 🚧 Basiq APIs are currently only available in Australia and New Zealand.
 We are working to make them available in other countries - so check back soon.
-Use this link to see a complete list of [supported financial institutions](http://docs.basiq.io/the-basiq-platform/supported-financial-institutions)."
+Use this link to see a complete list of [supported financial institutions](http://docs.basiq.io/the-basiq-platform/supported-financial-institutions).
-}
-[/block]